Plate 00 / Intro For agentic coding

 // services/auth.ts // @spec AUTH-UI-001, AUTH-UI-002 async function authenticate(credentials) { // ... }

-Every implementation file carries @spec comments pointing back at the EARS claims it satisfies.
 A spec ID is a grep target: run grep -r AUTH-UI-001 and you get everything that cites it — the spec text, the failing-first tests asserting it, and the code implementing it.
-That's more than navigation; it's how the work gets verified: "this code does what the design says" stops being something you take on faith and becomes something you — or an auditing agent — can check.
+"This code does what the design says" stops being something you take on faith and becomes something you — or an auditing agent — can check.

 Scale one every

 That whole traced path — one thought, HLD down to code — is what LID calls an arrow.
-Now do that for every design, every spec, and every test in your repository — not in a binder somewhere, in the code itself.
+Now do that for every design, every spec, every test — all in the repo, next to the code.
 Your whole codebase looks like this:

 LID arrows across the codebase — DAG A directed acyclic graph showing one HLD node fanning down through three LLD nodes, six EARS-spec nodes, six failing-first test nodes, and five code-file nodes.
 Two highlighted edges between tests and code cross or converge, illustrating that one test can cover more than one code file, and one code file can be covered by more than one test.
 PLATE · 002 / DAG ARROWS · CODEBASE COORD · A1 § HLD § LLDs § EARS § TESTS § CODE HLD LLD LLD LLD EARS EARS EARS EARS EARS EARS Tests Tests Tests Tests Tests Tests code code code code code